 The Roast Dinner

 Traditionally a roast dinner will revolve around a joint of meat.
-This could be anything from a Sirloin of Beef or a shoulder of pork to a classic Roast Chicken or leg of lamb.
+This could be anything from a Sirloin of Beef or a shoulder of pork to a classic Roast Chicken, perfectly brined Roast Turkey or leg of lamb.
 There will be a gravy made from the meat juices and I include Yorkshire Puddings every single time.

 Of course vegetarians tend to be less inclined to serve a joint of meat so some kind of nut roast or wellington is quite a common substitute.

 Vegetables come next.
 I like to have at least one roasted vegetable like my favourite Roast Parsnips.
 I will sometimes go for Roasted Sweet Potatoes or Roasted Potato Cubes with Rosemary instead.
 Or follow exactly the same recipe with butternut squash.
 Carrots are another given in my house.
 I especially love the buttery sweet glaze of Vichy style Carrots.

 And then something leafy and green is needed.
 Savoy cabbage is a particular favourite of mine.
 Simply boiled white cabbage or spring greens come a close second followed by sprouts or kale/cavelo nero.